 Project Coordinator: Ms. Jenna Reyes’ nursing practice includes medical/surgical/orthopedic, critical care, emergency and nursing education.
 She is serving as the Regional Director for Skills and Simulation and has collaborated extensively with Dr. Paul Tontz on the mentoring program.
 As the wife of a Navy veteran, Ms. Reyes has experienced the care that Navy corpsman bring to military families.
 She is currently pursuing a Doctorate in Education at the University of Alabama.

 Academic Support Counselor: Dr. Paul Tontz has more than 15 years in advising, counseling, and mentoring roles.
 He is also a former US Navy Lieutenant.
 His role is to develop enrichment programs to assist with test-taking strategies, academic advisement, student peer tutoring, APA writing, stress and time management, coping strategies, learning style exploration, career development, and preparation for NCLEX.

 Competency Based Education Coaches

-Dr. Margaret Howarth is Associate Director of Nursing for National University.
+Dr. Margaret (Peggy) Howarth is an Associate Professor of Nursing at National University.
 Her career has spanned over 40 years as a nurse/nurse practitioner/doctor of nurse practice and educator.
 She is a board certified Pediatric Nurse Practitioner.
 Her father was a decorated Air Force veteran who served in three wars.
 She has a passion for caring for our veterans.

 Bridgette Pardee, BSN, RN